gitpod-io/optimus/README.md

 ./target/release/optimus /some/arbitrary/path/to/your_config.toml
 ```

-## Meilisearch and GitHub integration
+## Meilisearch, GitHub and OpenAI integration

-Some (optional) features use Meilisearch and GitHub API.
+Some (optional) features use Meilisearch, GitHub and OpenAI API.

 Note: This part is undocumented, will be done soon.